aregtech/areg-sdk/README.md

 ## More than embedded[![](https://raw.githubusercontent.com/aregtech/areg-sdk/master/docs/img/pin.svg)](#more-than-embedded)

-When AREG engine was designed, the guiding principle was to provide a homogeneous solution for Multithreading, Multiprocessing and Internet communications wrapped in services appropriately having _Local_, _Public_ and _Internet_ categories.
-These services are neither processes nor tasks managed by the operating system, they are software components with a predefined interface, in which methods are invoked remotely.
+AREG is designed to provide a homogeneous solution for multithreading, multiprocessing, and internet communications through categorized services (_Local_, _Public_, and _Internet_).
+These services are software components with predefined interfaces that allow for remote method invocation, rather than processes or tasks managed by the OS.

 <div align="center"><a href="https://raw.githubusercontent.com/aregtech/areg-sdk/master/docs/img/areg-services.png"><img src="https://raw.githubusercontent.com/aregtech/areg-sdk/master/docs/img/areg-services.png" alt="AREG SDK distributed services" style="width:70%;height:70%"/></a></div>

 > 💡 Currently AREG communication engine supports _Local_ (multithreading) and _Public_ (multiprocessing) service categories.

-The AREG engine forms a fault-tolerant system and does not require process startup priority.
-It automatically discovers services, automates communications, enables distributed service programming, and helps developers to focus on application business logic as if they would program a single process application with one thread where methods of objects are event-driven.
-The engine guarantees that:
+AREG forms a fault-tolerant system that automatically discovers and automates communications between services, allowing developers to focus on application logic development.
+The system ensures that:
-* The crash of one application does not cause the crash of the system.
+* the crash of one application does not affect the entire system;
-* The service clients automatically receive service availability status notifications.
+* the clients automatically receive service availability notifications;
-* The requests, response and notifications are automatically invoked and run in thread-safe mode.
+* the requests, responses, and notifications are invoked in their own thread context.

 <div align="right">[ <a href="#table-of-contents">↑ to top ↑</a> ]</div>